 The UAAL% is the amount required to fund this difference and is developed using the process of laddering with the initial base established in the July 1, 2016 RSVS Study and amortized over a closed 30-year period beginning FY2018 as a level percentage of payroll.
 Each future valuation will establish either a liability gain layer or a liability loss layer.
 These layers will represent unexpected increases/decreases in the unfunded actuarial accrued liability (after subtracting out any remaining Legacy Liability or any remaining prior years' liability layers).
-These bases will be amortized over a 30-year period beginning one year after the valuation date using a level percentage of payroll amortization method.
+New loss bases will be amortized over a 30-year period, while new gain bases will be amortized over the remaining amortization period as of one year after the valuation date of the largest remaining loss base (will typically the initial RSVS base).
+The amortization of all bases will begin one year after the valuation date using a level percentage of payroll amortization method.
 Item 11a of Table 2 in Section IV of our Report shows the UAAL%.